 t.
-The Drug Court understands that there exists no good cause for excluding persons possessing Limited English Proficiency (LEP) from individual or group counseling sessions; therefore, it is preferred that the SELECTED PROVIDER possess, at the time of contract commencement, the ability to provide enabling tools that would equip those in need for participation.
+The problem-solving court understands that there exists no good cause for excluding persons possessing Limited English Proficiency (LEP) from individual or group counseling sessions; therefore, it is preferred that the SELECTED PROVIDER possess, at the time of contract commencement, the ability toprovide enabling tools that would equip those in need for participation.

-Deliverables: Professional Services Fees

-INITIAL ASSESSMENT

-Defined As: An in-depth (Bio-Psychosocial) assessment that provides detailed information on all of the following components: Chief complaint -recipient's perception of problems, needs or prominent symptoms.
-Personal history Alcohol & other drug use (history, frequency, quantity) Traumatic experiences Legal involvement Educational analysis Resources and strengths History of treatment (if applicable) including: Mental health status exam Desired services and goals from the recipient's viewpoint Individualized Treatment recommendations or plan. \$30.00

-Deliverables: Professional Services Fees

-Defined As: Direct intervention for individuals with substance use or co- occurring mental and substance use disorders who need structured care.
+Deliverables: Professional Services Fees INITIAL CLINICAL ASSESSMENT or Peer Recovery Capital/Program Assessment Defined As: An in-depth (Bio-Psychosocial) assessment that provides detailed information on all the following components: • Chief complaint -recipient's perception of problems, needs or prominent symptoms. • Personal history -Alcohol & other drug use (history, frequency, quantity) -Traumatic experiences -Legal involvement -Educational analysis -Resources and strengths • History of treatment (if applicable) including: -Mental health status exam -Desired services and goals from the recipient's viewpoint -Individualized Treatment recommendations or plan.
+(Recovery Capital/Program Assessment is an in-depth holistic assessment that provides detailed information on all aspects of a participant's life including (but not limited to) their perception of problem, needs, symptoms, personal and treatment history and an individualized recovery treatment recommendations or plan). \$30.00 Deliverables: Professional Services Fees Defined As: Direct intervention for individuals with substance use or co- occurring mental and substance use disorders who need structured care.
 Treatment must occur in nonhospital, licensed residential facility.
-Safe housing and medical care in a 24-hour recovery environment with evidenced based services that promote recovery communities and aftercare step down options that.
-Residential treatment providers must have continuous contact with the Drug Court staff to update them on the client's progress or lack of progress in advance of significant action occurring like graduation from or any other kind of discharge from the program. \$186.40 Per day
+Safe housing and medical care in a 24-hour recovery environment with evidenced based services that promote recovery communities and aftercare step down options.
+Residential treatment providers must have continuous contact with the problem-solving court staff to update them on the client's progress or lack of progress in advance of significant action occurring like graduation from or any other kind of discharge from the program. \$186.40 Per day